Summary

 How was reaction time measured?

 I measured my reaction time using a Windows app that I wrote.
+The script is open source under the MIT license, and you can download it here.
 The specific testing protocol was developed by the late psychologist (and noted self-experimenter) Seth Roberts.
 Each testing session consists of 35 separate trials, where the app displays a random digit between 2 and 8, inclusive.
 The subject’s task is to hit the corresponding key as quickly as possible.
 Incorrect responses are not counted, and each digit is presented five times during a session.
-This type of protocol is known as a “choice reaction time test”, meaning that the experimental subject is required to select and execute the correct response from multiple options when presented with various stimuli.
-This type of test is often used to evaluate decision-making speed and cognitive processing abilities.
-Each testing session takes approximately three minutes to perform.
+Each testing session takes approximately three minutes.

 Why measure RT?